AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

 As an example of an expression, let's say we want to implement a function named :ada:`Is_Zero` that checks if the value of the integer parameter :ada:`I` is zero.
 We can implement this function with the expression :ada:`I = 0`.
-In the standard approach, we would create the implementation by writing :ada:`is begin return I = 0; end Is_Zero;`.
+In the usual approach, we would create the implementation by writing :ada:`is begin return I = 0; end Is_Zero;`.
 When using expression functions, however, we can simplify the implementation by just writing :ada:`is (I = 0);`.
 This is the complete code of :ada:`Is_Zero` using an